 The Incorporation Doctrine

-The incorporation doctrine is a constitutional doctrine through which selected provisions of the Bill of Rights are made applicable to the states through the Due Process clause of the Fourteenth Amendment, the Legal Information Institute explains.
+The incorporation doctrine is a constitutional doctrine through which selected provisions of the Bill of Rights are made applicable to the states through the Due Process Clause of the Fourteenth Amendment, the Legal Information Institute explains.
 This means that state governments are held to the same standards as the Federal Government regarding certain constitutional rights.
 The Supreme Court could have used the Privileges and Immunities Clause of the Fourteenth Amendment to apply the Bill of Rights to the states.
-However, in the Slaughter-House Cases 83 US 36, the Supreme Court held that the Privileges and Immunities clause of the Fourteenth Amendment placed no restriction on the police powers of the state and it was intended to apply only to privileges and immunities of citizens of the United States and not the privileges and immunities of citizens of the individual states.
+However, in the Slaughter-House Cases 83 US 36, the Supreme Court held that the Privileges and Immunities Clause of the Fourteenth Amendment placed no restriction on the police powers of the state and it was intended to apply only to privileges and immunities of citizens of the United States and not the privileges and immunities of citizens of the individual states.
 This decision effectively put state laws beyond the review of the Supreme Court.
 To circumvent this, the Supreme Court began a process dubbed as “selective incorporation” by gradually applying selected provisions of the Bill of Rights to the states through the Fourteenth Amendment Due Process clause.

 Selective and Offshore Incorporation

-To give you a breakdown on what “selective incorporation,” it is a constitutional doctrine that ensures states cannot enact laws that take away the constitutional rights of American citizens that are enshrined in the Bill of Rights.
+To give you a breakdown of what “selective incorporation,” it is a constitutional doctrine that ensures states cannot enact laws that take away the constitutional rights of American citizens that are enshrined in the Bill of Rights.
 Selective incorporation is not a law but has been established over time through court cases and rulings by the United States Supreme Court.
 In actuality, selective incorporation is the process that has evolved over the years, through court cases and rulings, used by the United States Supreme Court to ensure that the rights of the people are not violated by state laws or procedures.
 Moreover, according to Law Teacher, it does not consider all rights in the Bill of Rights fundamental not all rights in the Bill of Rights and some rights outside the Bill of Rights are fundamental.
 This approach rejects the totality of circumstances to decide whether phases of rights or particular portions of Instead if a right was fundamental, drafters incorporated it into the Fourteenth Amendment through the Due Process Clause and deemed applicable to the states and the federal government.
 At its heart, selective incorporation is about the ability of the federal government to limit the states’ lawmaking powers.

 Meanwhile, Offshore incorporation is a corporation or limited liability company that has been formed outside of your country of residence.
 One is well advised to choose the country of incorporation wisely.
-The great thing, however, about having an offshore corporation company that has been established properly is that it will give you, the owner financial confidentiality.
+The great thing, however, about having an offshore corporation company that has been established properly is that it will give you, the owner's financial confidentiality.
 If one has an offshore bank account in one’s own name, the name of the account holder is easy to trace.
 Many people who have an offshore corporation have several companies.
 Having more than one offshore company allows funds to be transferred between companies that are free from government reporting.
 There is usually a significant reduction in paperwork because there may be no requirements by the government to report transfers of money between one foreign account and another.